sigsep/open-unmix-paper-joss/paper.md

 ## Outlook

 _Open-Unmix_ is a community-focused project, we, therefore, encourage the community to submit bug-fixes and comments and improve the computational performance.
 However, we are not looking for changes that only focused on improving the separation performance as this would be out of scope for a baseline implementation.
-Instead, we expect many researchers will fork the software as a basis for their research.
-We prepared several custom options to easily extend the code:
+Instead, we expect many researchers will fork the software as a basis for their research and we prepared several custom options to easily extend the code as shown [here](https://github.com/sigsep/open-unmix-pytorch/blob/master/docs/extensions.md).

-1. _native dataset and data loader APIs_: This encourages the interested researcher to train _Open-unmix_ model with her/his data.
-We, therefore, provide datasets that can easily parse random file-based data.
-Users of _Open-Unmix_ that have their datasets and could not fit one of our predefined datasets might want to implement or use their own `torch.utils.data.Dataset` to be used for the training.
-Such a modification is very simple and we additionally provide a [dataset template]().

-2. _custom models_: We think that recurrent models provide the best trade-off between good results, fast training and flexibility of training due to its ability to learn from arbitrary durations of audio and different audio representations.
-Furthermore, since the audio signals at test time can be of arbitrary lengths, the recurrent models yield the best consistency of the results within one audio track.
-If users want to try different models you can easily build on the proposed [model template]().

-3. _joint models_: We designed _Open-Unmix_ so that the training of multiple targets is handled in separate models.
-We think that this has several benefits such as: First, single-source models can leverage unbalanced data where for each source different size of training data is available.
-Second, training can easily be distributed by training multiple models on different nodes in parallel.
-Third, at test time the selection of different models can be adjusted for specific applications.
-Adjusting _Open-Unmix_ to support joint training is simple, and we provide an example in [our documentation]().

 # References